Data Scientist vs LLM Engineer

 Quick Verdict

-Both roles pay similarly, so compensation shouldn't be the deciding factor.
-Choose Data Scientist if you want more open positions (161 vs 116 currently listed).
+Choose LLM Engineer if you want higher compensation.
+It pays 29% more on average.
+Choose Data Scientist if you want more open positions (475 vs 6 currently listed).
 Data Scientist focuses on extracting insights and building predictive models, while LLM Engineer centers on building LLM-powered applications and infrastructure.

 Side-by-Side Comparison